IxsCN/build-Chromium-OS/README.md

 some trouble with libpcre libpcre-dev. use apt install can't fix it.
-In the end, resolve it by make libpcre my self.
+In the end, resolve it by build libpcre form src code.

 ### 1. Get Chromium OS code and start building